metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_rate_limit_policy_v1beta2_manifest.md

 Optional:

 - `namespace` (String) Namespace is the namespace of the referent.
 When unspecified, the localnamespace is inferred.
 Even when policy targets a resource in a differentnamespace, it MUST only apply to traffic originating from the samenamespace as the policy.

+<a id="nestedatt--spec--defaults"></a>
+### Nested Schema for `spec.defaults`

+Optional:

+- `limits` (Attributes) Limits holds the struct of limits indexed by a unique name (see [below for nested schema](#nestedatt--spec--defaults--limits))

+<a id="nestedatt--spec--defaults--limits"></a>
+### Nested Schema for `spec.defaults.limits`

+Optional:

+- `counters` (List of String) Counters defines additional rate limit counters based on context qualifiers and well known selectorsTODO Document properly 'Well-known selector' https://github.com/Kuadrant/architecture/blob/main/rfcs/0001-rlp-v2.md#well-known-selectors
+- `rates` (Attributes List) Rates holds the list of limit rates (see [below for nested schema](#nestedatt--spec--defaults--limits--rates))
+- `route_selectors` (Attributes List) RouteSelectors defines semantics for matching an HTTP request based on conditions (see [below for nested schema](#nestedatt--spec--defaults--limits--route_selectors))
+- `when` (Attributes List) When holds the list of conditions for the policy to be enforced.Called also 'soft' conditions as route selectors must also match (see [below for nested schema](#nestedatt--spec--defaults--limits--when))

+<a id="nestedatt--spec--defaults--limits--rates"></a>
+### Nested Schema for `spec.defaults.limits.rates`

+Required:

+- `duration` (Number) Duration defines the time period for which the Limit specified above applies.
+- `limit` (Number) Limit defines the max value allowed for a given period of time
+- `unit` (String) Duration defines the time uniPossible values are: 'second', 'minute', 'hour', 'day'

+<a id="nestedatt--spec--defaults--limits--route_selectors"></a>
+### Nested Schema for `spec.defaults.limits.route_selectors`

+Optional:

+- `hostnames` (List of String) Hostnames defines a set of hostname that should match against the HTTP Host header to select a HTTPRoute to process the requesthttps://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteSpec
+- `matches` (Attributes List) Matches define conditions used for matching the rule against incoming HTTP requests.https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteSpec (see [below for nested schema](#nestedatt--spec--defaults--limits--when--matches))

+<a id="nestedatt--spec--defaults--limits--when--matches"></a>
+### Nested Schema for `spec.defaults.limits.when.matches`

+Optional:

+- `headers` (Attributes List) Headers specifies HTTP request header matchers.
+Multiple match values areANDed together, meaning, a request must match all the specified headersto select the route. (see [below for nested schema](#nestedatt--spec--defaults--limits--when--matches--headers))
+- `method` (String) Method specifies HTTP method matcher.When specified, this route will be matched only if the request has thespecified method.Support: Extended
+- `path` (Attributes) Path specifies a HTTP request path matcher.
+If this field is notspecified, a default prefix match on the '/' path is provided. (see [below for nested schema](#nestedatt--spec--defaults--limits--when--matches--path))
+- `query_params` (Attributes List) QueryParams specifies HTTP query parameter matchers.
+Multiple matchvalues are ANDed together, meaning, a request must match all thespecified query parameters to select the route.Support: Extended (see [below for nested schema](#nestedatt--spec--defaults--limits--when--matches--query_params))

+<a id="nestedatt--spec--defaults--limits--when--matches--headers"></a>
+### Nested Schema for `spec.defaults.limits.when.matches.headers`

+Required:

+- `name` (String) Name is the name of the HTTP Header to be matched.
+Name matching MUST becase insensitive.
+(See https://tools.ietf.org/html/rfc7230#section-3.2).If multiple entries specify equivalent header names, only the firstentry with an equivalent name MUST be considered for a match.
+Subsequententries with an equivalent header name MUST be ignored.
+Due to thecase-insensitivity of header names, 'foo' and 'Foo' are consideredequivalent.When a header is repeated in an HTTP request, it isimplementation-specific behavior as to how this is represented.Generally, proxies should follow the guidance from the RFC:https://www.rfc-editor.org/rfc/rfc7230.html#section-3.2.2 regardingprocessing a repeated header, with special handling for 'Set-Cookie'.
+- `value` (String) Value is the value of HTTP Header to be matched.

+Optional:

+- `type` (String) Type specifies how to match against the value of the header.Support: Core (Exact)Support: Implementation-specific (RegularExpression)Since RegularExpression HeaderMatchType has implementation-specificconformance, implementations can support POSIX, PCRE or any other dialectsof regular expressions.
+Please read the implementation's documentation todetermine the supported dialect.

+<a id="nestedatt--spec--defaults--limits--when--matches--path"></a>
+### Nested Schema for `spec.defaults.limits.when.matches.path`

+Optional:

+- `type` (String) Type specifies how to match against the path Value.Support: Core (Exact, PathPrefix)Support: Implementation-specific (RegularExpression)
+- `value` (String) Value of the HTTP path to match against.

+<a id="nestedatt--spec--defaults--limits--when--matches--query_params"></a>
+### Nested Schema for `spec.defaults.limits.when.matches.query_params`

+Required:

+- `name` (String) Name is the name of the HTTP query param to be matched.
+This must be anexact string match.
+(Seehttps://tools.ietf.org/html/rfc7230#section-2.7.3).If multiple entries specify equivalent query param names, only the firstentry with an equivalent name MUST be considered for a match.
+Subsequententries with an equivalent query param name MUST be ignored.If a query param is repeated in an HTTP request, the behavior ispurposely left undefined, since different data planes have differentcapabilities.
+However, it is *recommended* that implementations shouldmatch against the first value of the param if the data plane supports it,as this behavior is expected in other load balancing contexts outside ofthe Gateway API.Users SHOULD NOT route traffic based on repeated query params to guardthemselves against potential differences in the implementations.
+- `value` (String) Value is the value of HTTP query param to be matched.

+Optional:

+- `type` (String) Type specifies how to match against the value of the query parameter.Support: Extended (Exact)Support: Implementation-specific (RegularExpression)Since RegularExpression QueryParamMatchType has Implementation-specificconformance, implementations can support POSIX, PCRE or any otherdialects of regular expressions.
+Please read the implementation'sdocumentation to determine the supported dialect.

+<a id="nestedatt--spec--defaults--limits--when"></a>
+### Nested Schema for `spec.defaults.limits.when`

+Required:

+- `operator` (String) The binary operator to be applied to the content fetched from the selectorPossible values are: 'eq' (equal to), 'neq' (not equal to)
+- `selector` (String) Selector defines one item from the well known selectorsTODO Document properly 'Well-known selector' https://github.com/Kuadrant/architecture/blob/main/rfcs/0001-rlp-v2.md#well-known-selectors
+- `value` (String) The value of reference for the comparison.

 <a id="nestedatt--spec--limits"></a>